thunderbird/webext-docs/messages.rst

          :type: (:ref:`messages.tags.TagsDetail`, optional)
          :annotation: -- [Added in TB 74]

          Returns only messages with the specified tags.
-For a list of available tags, call the :ref:`messages.tags.list` method.
+For a list of available tags, call the :ref:`messages.listTags` method.

       .. api-member::